hugofolloni/heyo-discord-bot/english/README.md

 .user : choose a random user from the server.

-.wiki : returns a wikipedia page.
+.wiki : returns a wikipedia page, random (no args) or choosen (please, just letters, no signals).

 ## APIs